Why should I join the Food Innovation Center?

 Full Member: Regular tenure, clinical, and research faculty with at least a 50 percent appointment and others at Ohio State with ongoing, unrestricted PI status as established by the Office of Research.
 Proof of status may be requested for those not in regular faculty titles.

 External Affiliate: Professionals external to The Ohio State University who seek a relationship with FIC.
-External partnerships are valued, and such individuals may affiliate in this non-member category on a case-by-case basis at the discretion of the FIC directors.
+External partnerships are valued, and such individuals may affiliate on a case-by-case basis at the discretion of the FIC directors.

 How does being a member benefit me?